Download as PDF

 Double Counting Policy

-The undergraduate students satisfying the following criteria may be granted permission to take up to two graduate courses (to fulfill their 300 or 400 level elective requirements in Psychology) at undergraduate tuition to be counted towards their bachelor’s degree.
+The undergraduate students satisfying the following criteria may be granted permission to take up to two graduate courses (to fulfill their 300- or 400-level elective requirements in Psychology) at undergraduate tuition to be counted towards their bachelor’s degree.
 These graduate courses will be double-counted toward their Autism Spectrum Disorder Certificate program.
 This allows students to earn both the bachelor’s and the advanced certificate in ASD in 4.5 years.
 All graduate courses in the ASD Certificate Program can be taken as double-counting courses.

 Criteria: